Updated on: 2/15/2019

 Addressing Senior Drivers’ Risk

-A study carried out by TRIP – a national transportation research group – revealed that Florida had the highest frequency of senior citizen traffic fatalities in the country in 2010.
+A study carried out by TRIP – a national transportation research group – revealed that Florida had the highest frequency of senior citizen fatal car accidents in the country in 2010.
 The study also found that 271 senior drivers were killed in car accidents in 2010 and that 503 of the year’s fatal car accidents involved a senior driver.

 Florida’s problem with senior drivers is only going to progress, as experts have recently determined that 25 percent of the state’s population will exceed 65 by 2030.